paypal/paypal-checkout-components/README.md

 3. You call your server side, which calls [Payment Create](https://developer.paypal.com/docs/api/payments/#payment_create) to create a payment token
 4. When you get the token, you pass it back to us using `resolve(token)`;
 5. We take the buyer through the PayPal Checkout flow to authorize the transaction
-6. When we're done, we call your `onPaymentAuthorized` function
+6. When we're done, we call your `onPaymentAuthorize` function
 7. You then call your server side, which calls the [Payment Execute](https://developer.paypal.com/docs/api/payments/#payment_execute) api to finalize the transaction
 8. The payment is complete!